'You changed the world, George': George Floyd remembered in rousing, poignant memorial service

 The private memorial for Floyd, whose death after being pinned to the ground by Minneapolis police ignited a global cry of outrage and grief, was held in the sanctuary on the downtown Minneapolis campus of North Central University.

-In spirited ebbs and flows of emotion and message, the Rev. Al Sharpton eulogized Floyd while at the same time calling for social change for African-Americans and others who feel oppression in this country.
+In spirited ebbs and flows, the Rev. Al Sharpton eulogized Floyd while at the same time calling for social change for African-Americans and others who feel oppression in this country.

-But as boisterous as his eulogy was, Sharpton closed in a quiet and symbolic way, directing those in attendance to stand in silence for 8 minutes and 46 seconds, the time representing how long one officer used his knee to pin Floyd by the neck last week as he pleaded “I can’t breathe” until falling motionless.
+But Sharpton closed his eulogy in a quiet and symbolic way, directing those in attendance to stand in silence for 8 minutes and 46 seconds, the time representing how long one officer used his knee to pin Floyd by the neck last week as he pleaded “I can’t breathe” until falling motionless.

 After the final second passed, Sharpton said, “That’s how long he was laying there.”